cochlearai/sense-python/Readme.md

 Multiple results will be returned by calling a callback function.

-If you are using another stream encoding format that is not supported, let us know at support@cochlear.ai so that we can priorize it in our internal roadmap.
+If you are using another stream encoding format that is not supported, let us know at support@cochlear.ai so that we can prioritize it in our internal roadmap.

-`Stream` implements the following interface :
+`Stream` implements the following interface:

 ```python
 class Stream: